 The Best of Data Visualization Tools

-Data visualization tools are not only user-friendly but also provide users with a rich set of graphical features such as charts, graphs, infographics, maps, and videos to analyse and visualize data.
-While there are free data visualization tools available in the market, here’s our recommended list of the 3 best paid tools for visualizing data:
+Data visualization tools are not only user-friendly but also provide users with a rich set of graphical features such as charts, graphs, infographics, maps, and videos to analyze and visualize data.
+While there are free data visualization tools available in the market, here’s our recommended list of the 3 best-paid tools for visualizing data:

 With over 57,000 active user accounts, the Tableau tool provides effective data visualization through functionalities such as big data visualization, smart data analytics, and business dashboards that are easy to design and deploy.
 With the use of technology that supports both artificial intelligence (AI) and machine learning (ML) applications, Tableau caters to a wide variety of industries including healthcare, education, and insurance.